Leave Of Happiness

 We need breaks now, more than ever – and it’s up to us to set boundaries with how much we’re willing to work while away from the physical office.
 Mobile offices can be just as exhausting (emotionally) and it’s a real thing to return from a remote beach in Tahiti more stressed and worn out than ever.

-My key advice to anyone thinking of taking a career break?
 It’s worth it, it’s needed, it’s fabulous.
 But plan everything really, really well.
 Know that this can take years.
 Go for a break that’s actually a break (being a digital nomad is not a break).